codewitch-honey-crisis/core2_alarm/README.md

 ### Note: The ESP-IDF version is slightly better, being a bit more elegant in terms of handling lots of alarms, plus being generally more efficient.

+The HTTP responses in the ESP-IDF code were generated using ClASP: https://github.com/codewitch-honey-crisis/clasp

 You can regenerate the clasp files from the project directory with the following commands

 ```